 A Long Arm Lift Kit Costs Between $600 and $1500

 This is the most expensive variety of lift kits.
-It is also the lift kit that provides you with the greatest amount of ground clearance.
+The lift kit also provides you with the greatest amount of ground clearance.
 These kits will bring your Jeep up three to more than six inches and possibly make you need some steps to help you climb in.

 One of the biggest reasons these lift kits for the jeep XJ cost so much more than the others is the amount of labor it takes to install them.
-These are labor-intensive installations, and most people do not try to do this kit install at home unless they are very mechanically inclined.
+These are labor-intensive installations, and most people do not try to install this kit at home unless they are mechanically inclined.

 Save Some Money on Your Jeep Cherokee XJ Lift